EceAtes/RIGEL/README.md

 # Welcome to RIGEL

 Hi!
-This project is a internship managment system for Bilkent University Students.
+This project is a internship evaluation managment system for Bilkent University.

 **Members**
 >Aytekin İsmail 22003988